vpj/sweet/README.md

-Sweet.JS
+SweetJS
 ========

-Sweet.JS is Inspired by Backbone, written in CoffeeScript, and much lighter.
+SweetJS is inspired by Backbone, written in CoffeeScript, and much lighter.
+It doesn't sync or handle events like Backbone.

 Sweet.Base introduces class level `include` to support multiple inheritence.
+Also you can subclass views and add new events and attributes from subclasses without overriding parent class events.

+Router suppoers `history.back()` and setting a state object.
+This lets you synchronize browser back button and web app back button - this is needed specially on mobile devices since browser toolbar dissapears.

+SweetJS requires jQuery and Underscore.

 Model
 -----
-Model is a simple class that would add default values to a key-value set. (similar to `$.extend`)
+Model is a simple class that would add default values to a key-value set.

 View
 ----